There are many reasons why you might want to build a membership site. But, in this post, I want to share one that goes beyond money.

-My concern over this has nothing to do with partisanship and my fear is that the gravity of this escalation is being lost on some because they happen to dislike the targets and are caught up in the emotion of it all.
-I mean, many in our media are now celebrating censorship.
-There are serious calls for entire media networks to be disallowed from operating - by other media organizations.
-Think about that.
+My concern over this has nothing to do with politics and my fear is that the gravity of this escalation is being lost on some because they happen to dislike the targets and are caught up in the emotion of it all.
+I mean, many in our media are celebrating now censorship.
+There are serious calls for entire media networks to be disallowed from operating – by other media organizations.

 They just de-platformed the President of the United States.
 Even many leaders from around the world are calling out the dangerous precedent of that.
 And it is indeed very dangerous.

 Unfortunately, this escalation affects us all.
 Even if what you discuss on your blog has nothing to do with politics (and I assume that’s most of you), this is something that we cannot be blind to or write off as inapplicable.

 If they will de-platform the sitting President, think about what that means for anybody else.